I finally made it in September, and I loved it so much I stayed an extra week!

 Since the island has 75+ beaches (here are the best ones!), some of which only accessible by boat, the best way to see the island is to sail around it.
 It's also the perfect way of getting a list together for what you want to see during the rest of your time in Milos.

 I came across Aquatta Yachts while hanging out in Adamas.
 I got lucky with a few days of minimal wind so I can go sailing.
 It ended up being one of the highlights of my whole time in Milos.
+For transparency's sake, I paid for the tour in full and did not work with Aquatta Yachts.
+I enjoyed the tour so much that I wanted to share my experience with others.

 The morning started at 8 am in front of Aquatta's offices in Adamas, close to the island's main port.
 A short walk across the street and we were on the boat – barefoot and ready to go.